-Frequently, pharmacological approaches to hormone replacement therapy utilize compounds that do not occur in nature and, therefore, unexpected side effects can occur.
-While no pharmaceutical preparation is without some degree of risk, my observation over the years is that the bioidentical hormone replacement therapy, when done in a methodical, balanced and uniquely individualized way, has been essentially devoid of any complications or side effects compared to the standard prescription forms.
-For that reason alone, many physicians in the field of hormone replacement therapy have switched to the bioidentical approach.
+Frequently, pharmacological approaches to bio hormone replacement therapy use synthetic compounds.
+Therefore, unexpected side effects can occur.
+While no pharmaceutical preparation is without some degree of risk, my observation over the years is that the bio-identical hormone replacement therapy, when done in a methodical, balanced, and uniquely individualized way, has been essentially devoid of any complications or side effects compared to the standard prescription forms.
+For that reason alone, many physicians in the field have switched to the bioidentical approach.
 In addition, preparations of this type can be much more cost-effective for many individuals.

-One must think of the hormone system, or the endocrine system, as a symphony of sorts wherein each instrument needs to be played in conjunction with the others in total balance.
-That is, all the hormones, including the natural estrogen, progesterone, DHEA, testosterone, growth hormone, adrenal hormones, etc., must be in adequate balance.
-For that reason, it is very important to clinically measure each of the hormones initially and periodically over the course of therapy to confirm each one is in an optimal state.
-Being able to improve and replicate that optimal state from a physiologic perspective certainly can have life-enhancing effects.
+One must think of the hormone system, or the endocrine system, as a symphony of sorts.
+Within the body, each instrument needs to be played in conjunction with the others to achieve balance.
+That is, all the naturally-occurring hormones, including estrogen, progesterone, DHEA, testosterone, etc., must be in adequate balance.
+For that reason, we must clinically measure each of the hormones initially and periodically over the course of therapy.
+Doing so confirms that each hormone achieves an optimal state.
+From a physiologic perspective, improving and replicating that optimal state can have life-enhancing effects.

 Benefits of Hormone Replacement Therapy

 Some of the measured and expected organ and physiologic improvements of HRT include: